giordi91/giordi91.github.io/content/post/viewportClamp.md

 disabled.
 In doing so you will blit the skybox in the background without affecting the depth such that everything no matter how far it is will end up in front of the skybox (unless clipped by far plane).
-This surely works and is a quick and easy to do, main problem is you are shading a lot of pixels that will be later coverd by the object in your scene.
+This surely works and is a quick and easy to do, main problem is you are shading a lot of pixels that will be later covered by the object in your scene.
 The more clutter you have in the scene the more wasted skybox pixel you will have

 # Using stencil

-Another option is to use a stencil in pair with your depth, whenever a fragments survives depth, you write to the stencil aswell then when you do you skybox pass you check the stencil, if there is a value different than your default clear value means a fragment has been written there and there is no need for skybox.
+Another option is to use a stencil in pair with your depth, whenever a fragments survives depth, you write to the stencil as well then when you do you skybox pass you check the stencil, if there is a value different than your default clear value means a fragment has been written there and there is no need for skybox.
 This method works well and is not too bad to setup, but you are paying an extra price to write